Sonata-Princeton/SONATA-DEV/sonata/tutorial/introduction.md

 the load on the stream processor at the cost of additional delays of possibly multiple time windows to identify the traffic that satisfies the queries.

-To learn more about Sonata:
+Please refer to the paper for more details.